 Nyborg Castle, DENMARK

 Founded in the 12th century and modified with Renaissance features during the 16th century, the Nyborg Castle is among Denmark’s oldest and best-preserved royal castles from the Middle Ages.
-Together with its fortified town, the Nyborg Castle forms a unique ensemble reflecting the history of the Kingdom of Denmark-Norway.
+Together with its fortified town, the Nyborg Castle forms a unique ensemble reflecting the history of the Kingdom of Denmark.
 It was continuously used as a royal fortress for over eight centuries, making it significant both in Denmark and across Europe.
 The Nyborg Castle is under the ownership of the Danish State.

 – The Nyborg Castle and its surrounding fortifications are designated as an Ancient Monument.
 This status makes any changes to the site illegal under current law;